EduboxGlobal/edubox/legal/board-member-agreement.md

 **1. Communication**
 - Provide timely and accurate information for decision-making
-- Give advance notice of meetings and events
+- Give advanced notice of meetings and events
 - Share regular updates on programs and impact
 - Be transparent about challenges and opportunities